-What Could Have Been: The story was originally going to be an even greater homage to Apocalypse Now then it ended up being.
+The story was originally going to be an even greater homage to Apocalypse Now then it ended up being.
 According to Word of God Konrad was going to be like Colonel Kurtz conducting illegal search and destroy missions in nations that the US was not supposed to be at war with.
-In the same way Kurtz was in Cambodia and Laos, Konrad would be infiltrating Iran using Dubai as a base of operations.
+In the same way, Kurtz was in Cambodia and Laos, Konrad would be infiltrating Iran using Dubai as a base of operations.
 The U.S Government would then send Walker to assassinate Colonel Konrad and terminate his command just like Willard did to Colonel Kurtz.
 This was changed mid-development so that Walker would simply be sent to conduct recon on Dubai, with Konrad actually trying to help Dubai.

 As noted elsewhere on this wiki, Yager Development had no desire to include a multiplayer component in the game, and have openly criticized its publisher-mandated inclusion.

 Several members of the team (including writer Walt Williams here) have stated that they would have preferred had achievements not been present in the game, as they thought they detracted from the emotional force of some sequences.
 In the end, all the achievement pictures used in the game are pictures of the developers mocking the player.